 From Kinejun Magazine (August, 1978)

-Alternately titled Motion Picture Times, Kinejun was a semi-monthly periodical from Kinema Jump Co.
-Ltd. that covered moviemaking from around the world.
+Alternately titled Motion Picture Times, Kinejun is a biweekly magazine from Kinema Jump Co.
+Ltd. that covers moviemaking from around the world.
 Space Battleship Yamato earned three cover stories during its production years, starting with this one in 1978.

 Several pages were devoted to Farewell to Yamato, which included interviews with Yoshinobu Nishizaki and Leiji Matsumoto, an amusing look at the animation studio (shown at the end of this page), and most remarkably the complete screenplay of the film.
 Presented here is the Matsumoto interview, which was conducted by writer Nanae Sasaya.